 Deploy to production with OpenFaaS Standard and Enterprise

-You can deploy OpenFaaS anywhere you have Kubernetes
+You can deploy OpenFaaS to any Kubernetes cluster

 Our templates follow best practices meaning you can write and deploy a new function to production within a few minutes, knowing it will scale to meet demand.